University of Houston Small Business Development Center

 Pearland Restaurant Recovers From Rippling Effects of COVID-19

 Business at Fire Stone Pizza Bar has fallen as much as 65 percent as the uncertainty of the coronavirus has taken mobilization to new levels.
-With no vaccine is sight, people have been instructed to stay home, practice social distancing and physically separate help flatten the curve of the outbreak.
+With no vaccine is sight, people have been instructed to stay home, practice social distancing and physically separatein an attempt to help flatten the curve of the outbreak.

 “The alarm COVID-19 has caused within Texas and around the world is unheard of and many people are scared to leave their homes, said Fire Stone Pizza Bar, CEO Greg Emmons.
 “Foot traffic is down tremendously, and we are adjusting the best we can to keep sales going.”